sysfatal/sysfatal.github.io/vlc.md

 will map the code of the libraries in the process memory and patch the table with the corresponding addresses.

-As said before, with full RERLO, all imported symbols are resolved at startup time.
+As said before, with full RELRO, all imported symbols are resolved at startup time.
 When the program starts, the .got.plt section is completely initialized with the final addresses of the functions and the corresponding memory pages will be marked as read only (it is an exploiting mitigation).